Mount Rainier National Park: Climate

 The National Park Service says that "Paradise is the snowiest place on Earth where snowfall is measured regularly."
 During the 1971/72 year, 93.5 ft of snow fell, setting a world record for that year.
 Subsequently, in the 1998/99 year, Mount Baker Ski Area received 95 ft.
 Paradise holds the Cascade Range record for most snow on the ground with 30.583 ft on March 10, 1956.

 Major attractions

 The entire park was designated a National Historic Landmark District on February 18, 1997, in recognition of the consistently high standard of design and preservation the park's National Park Service rustic-style architecture.
 The park contains 42 locations designated on the National Register of Historic Places, including four National Historic Landmarks.

+The park's most popular natural features vary based on the season.
+During the spring, the remaining snow and waterfalls are visible from many trails and other portions of the park; a summertime wildflower bloom in July and August also attracts many visitors.

+From 2008 to 2019, over 10,000 people per year have attempted to climb to the summit of Mount Rainier; a fee is levied by the National Park Service to fund ranger station and camp staffing as well as search-and-rescue services.
+As of 2024, three companies are authorized to operate commercial mountain guide services in the national park for the entire year; single-trip guides are also available through 15 services that are authorized by the National Park Service.
+From 1967 to 1997, RMI Expeditions was the sole company authorized to organize commercial guided climbs to the summit until the program was opened to other companies to encourage competition.

 Paradise

 Paradise (46.79°N 121.74°W) is the name of an area at approximately 5400 ft on the south slope of Mount Rainier in the national park.
 Paradise is the most popular destination for visitors to Mount Rainier National Park.
 62% of the over 1.3 million people who visited the park in 2000 went to Paradise.
 Paradise, near the subalpine valley of the Paradise River, is the location of the historic Paradise Inn, built in 1916; Paradise Guide House, built in 1920; and Henry M. Jackson Visitor Center, built in 1966 rebuilt in 2008.